COVID-19-plots/maincovidplotsrepo/carlosbrody/src/README.md

-The code to make the plots in the [repo](../../README.md) is written in Julia.
+The code to make the plots in the [repo](../../README.md) is written in Julia and is all here in this directory.

 The module [CarlosUtils](./CarlosUtils/src/CarlosUtils.jl) has some general-purpose utilities.